When you need to paint your car, it is an expensive investment for you.

-Minor fender benders sideswipe in a big city, and running into other objects that get away can leave ugly or misplaced paint scratches on our cars.
+Minor fender benders sideswipe in a big city, and running into other objects can leave ugly or misplaced paint scratches on our cars.

 The color of the car will also determine the cost.
 For example, 1 gallon of white paint is $100 while 1 gallon of red paint would be $250.

 For a mid-level paint job with higher quality paint and additional prep work (removing rust and dents), you’re looking at an average of $1,316 and a range of $1,000 to $3,500.
 A high-quality paint job could cost $2,400 to $7,500 with a $5,000 average.

 We all want to take the cheaper option, especially for prices like these.
 In a situation like the paint on your car, this is where you might want to take the price for the quality.

 When you’re comparing quotes on your paint job, ask the shops what the price will cover.
 Some places may just tape the trim instead of taking it completely off, while some places may not reach specific areas.